The Ultimate GTM Checklist: B2B SaaS Edition

 Content marketing is a process that focuses on creating, planning, and distributing content to your target audience.
 Various content types serve different purposes.
 These can educate leads, boost conversations, enhance customer relationships, describe product usage, and build a community.

-As such, you can leverage content marketing in many different ways across the marketing funnel.
-This makes it an essential aspect of your go-to-market strategy.
+As such, content marketing can be leveraged in many different ways across the marketing funnel, making it an essential aspect of your go-to-market strategy.

 start ups market strategy template